VILLA IN OLGIATA

 NORTH ELEVATION: BEFORE|AFTER

-Visible here are the linden trees on the west side, disfigured by pruning, and the same condition applies to other trees on the north side.
-The land slopes sideways and shows dramatic erosion.
-The proposal will create a flatter terrace that can be transformed into a "North Garden" for occupancy.
-After regrading, soil amending, and replanting, with a small retaining wall by the driveway to the right, a usable shaded garden with flowering trees can be implemented.
+Visible here are the linden trees on the west side, disfigured by pruning, with similar conditions affecting trees to the north.
+The land slopes laterally and shows signs of severe erosion.
+Our proposal introduces a regraded, flatter terrace to be transformed into a “North Garden” for family use.
+With soil improvements, replanting, and a small retaining wall along the driveway, the area can be renewed as a shaded garden framed by flowering trees.

 SOUTH ELEVATION: BEFORE | AFTER

-Before-after view towards the street from the bedrooms.
-An existing hedge of Laurus nobilis is oddly sloping down with the ground, pruned too heavily and too low to provide privacy.
-We are proposing to let the Laurus hedge grow much taller and trim it into a straight line rebalancing the slope of the ground, providing a datum for the few flowering trees and shrubs in front of it.
+From the bedroom, the existing Laurus nobilis hedge slopes awkwardly with the ground, pruned too low and too heavily to provide privacy.
+Our proposal allows the hedge to grow taller and be trimmed to a straight line, rebalancing the ground’s slope and establishing a clear datum for the flowering trees and shrubs planted in front.

 EAST ELEVATION: BEFORE | AFTER